 Note that, despite discussing scientific representations or descriptions, we aim for our account of emergence to be one of ontological emergence.
-Accounts of emergence in the philosophy of science are often dismissed as merely of epistemological interest (cf. Barnes (2012), as discussed by Crowther (2015)), and clearly accounts that define (weak) emergence as involving 'surprise' or 'unexpected features' render emergence a feature of our knowledge of the world (Chalmers (2006)).
-But we are interested in emergence as a feature of the world rather than our descriptions of the world.
-That being said, the best way we can get a handle on such worldly features is through our scientific representations of the world - scientific theories.
+Accounts of emergence in the philosophy of science are often dismissed as merely of epistemological interest (cf. Barnes (2012)), and clearly accounts that define emergence as involving 'surprise' or 'unexpected features' render emergence a feature of our knowledge of the world.
+But we think that emergence is a feature of the world rather than our descriptions of the world.
+That being said, the best way we can get a handle on such worldly features is through our scientific theories - our scientific representations of the world.
 Consequently, we refer to the 'microdetails' that correspond to features both in particular scientific descriptions and in the facts they represent.

 In addition, we assume that the macrodependencies in question are genuine macrodependencies.
-That is, in keeping with the attitude of the standard scientific realist, we presume that there are higher-level laws, higherlevel causal relations, and higher-level dynamics.12
+That is, in keeping with the attitude with the standard scientific realist, we presume that there are higher-level laws, higherlevel causal relations, and higher-level dynamics.10

-In general, emergence balances some form of dependence on the more fundamental with some form of independence, autonomy or distinctness.13 Our account of emergence is slightly unorthodox in that we won't have one criterion for the form of dependence and a separate one for the form of independence.
+In general, emergence balances some form of dependence on the more fundamental with some form of independence, autonomy or distinctness.11 Our account of emergence is slightly unorthodox in that we won't have one criterion for the form of dependence and a separate one for the form of independence.
 Both will be present in the first of our two conditions for emergence: screening off.
 Macrodependencies that screen off microdetails are important because they are central to understanding how higher-level facts can be autonomous (in a particular sense) from the underlying microfacts.